raquel2344/Monica-Joya_EDGE-IIOT/README.md

 | 11 | Standards, regulations, and compliance | `Module-11_Standards-Regulations` |
 | 12 | Agents at the edge | `Module-12_Agents-Edge` |

-Each module folder has its own README.
-The READMEs are narrative writeups, not bullet lists.
-They are meant to be readable on their own and to make sense to someone who was not in the class.

 ---